Always Strapped

 "Always Strapped" is the first single from rapper Birdman's fourth studio album, Priceless.
 It was released officially on iTunes on March 17, 2009.
-The song features Lil Wayne and Mack Maine and was produced by Mr. Beatz.
-The song is a rework of a 2006 leak of the same name.
+The song features Lil Wayne and Mack Maine, and was produced by Mr. Beatz.
+The song peaked at number 54 on the Billboard Hot 100 and received gold certification by the Recording Industry Association of America.

 Background

 In 2006, a version of this song leaked online with Lil Wayne and Juelz Santana.
 It is believed this version was intended for their shelved collaborative album, "I Can't Feel My Face".
 Then, in November 2006, another version leaked online on a bootleg mixtape by DJ Joey Fingaz, believed to be a leftover from Like Father, Like Son.
 Lil Wayne used the same first verse as the previous version, although re-recorded and Juelz Santana was replaced with Birdman.
 The final version released 3 years later, in 2009, featured the same vocals from the leaked version with Birdman and Lil Wayne, but with a new instrumental.
 Mack Maine was later added to the song also.